port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/examples.md

 - Refer to the [setup](azure-devops.md#setup) section to learn more about the integration configuration setup process.
 - We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to map and transform Azure Devops objects to Port entities.
-- Click [Here](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/repositories/list?view=azure-devops-rest-7.2&tabs=HTTP#gitrepository) for the Azure Devops repository object structure.
 - Click [Here](https://learn.microsoft.com/en-us/rest/api/azure/devops/pipelines/pipelines/list?view=azure-devops-rest-7.2#pipeline) for the Azure Devops pipeline object structure.

 :::

-After creating the blueprints and saving the integration configuration, you will see new entities in Port matching your projects alongside their pipelines and jobs.
+After creating the blueprints and saving the integration configuration, you will see new entities in Port.

 ## Mapping supported resources